fangq/mmc/README.md

 error messages, please google and fix your compiler settings or install the missing libraries.

-A special note for Mac OS users: you need to install `mp-gcc4{4,5,6}` from MacPorts in order to compile MMC.
-The default gcc (4.2) installed by Xcode 3.x does not support thread-local storage.
-Once downloaded and installed MacPorts from www.macports.org, you can install gcc by

-      sudo port install mp-gcc44

-Then add `/opt/local/bin` to your `$PATH` variable.
-A example compilation command for MMC looks like

-      make ssemath CC=gcc-mp-4.4
+A special note for Mac OS users: you can you use both gcc (installed by MacPorts or brew) or the default clang gcc provided by the default Xcode compiler to build mmc.
+MMC requires OpenMP for multi-threading based parallel computing.
+If one uses the clang compiler, one must first install `libomp` package in order to compile mmc.

+      brew install libomp
+      brew link --force libomp

+One can switch to other compilers by setting the `CC`, `CXX` and `AR` environment variables, for example

+      make CC=gcc-mp-10 CXX=g++-mp-10 AR=g++-mp-10

-After compilation, you may add the path to the `mmc` binary (typically, `mmc/src/bin`) to your search path.
+After compilation, you may add the path to the `mmc` binary (typically, `mmc/bin`) to your search path.
 To do so, you should modify your `$PATH` environment variable.
 Detailed instructions can be found at [5].

 You can also compile MMC using Intel's C++ compiler - `icc`.
 To do this, you run